+- Experiencing protracted unemployment: has been continuously unemployed for at least 6 months

 - Current recipient of government cash or food assistance benefits SNAP, TANF, WIC, Medi-Cal, LIHEAP, CARE, FERA, CAPI, Head Start, etc.

 - Homeless or has been homeless within the last year

 - Custodial single parents

 - Former foster youth

 - Veterans and current members of the National Guard and Reservists, or eligible spouses of a veteran or current member of the United States Armed Forces

 - Affordable housing resident

 - Lacking a GED or high school diploma

-- Members of a tribal community

 - English language learners

 - Displaced fossil fuel industry workers

-- 1. At least 20%3 of Project Work Hours will be performed by workers permanently residing in Disadvantaged or Low Income Communities4 as defined by the California Climate Investments Priority Populations Map. - 2.
+- At least 20%9 of Project Work Hours will be performed by workers permanently residing in Disadvantaged or Low Income Communities10 as defined by the California Climate Investments Priority Populations Map. - 2.
 Participating contractors must have at least one formal First Source Hiring Agreement with a Designated Training Provider: an approved governmental, community college, trade school, state-approved apprenticeship program, multi-craft core curriculum (MC3) pre-apprentice program, or non-profit workforce development agency that has a proven track record of relevant, quality residential decarbonization training and providing career opportunities to priority populations.

-Incentivized Standards:

-Provide incentives for contractors who:
+Incentivized Standards: Provide incentives for contractors who:

 - 1. Include welcoming and inclusive language in all job postings. - 2.
 Submit a workforce diversity and inclusion plan, aligned with the Partnership's priority populations above and recommendations, including a process to monitor and track success in meeting the goals in the plan. - 3.
 Demonstrate success in meeting or exceeding the goals in their workforce diversity and inclusion plan. - 4.
-Demonstrate that more than 30% of total trades and technical project hours are performed by the Partnership's priority populations defined above. - 5.
+Demonstrate that more than 30% of total trades and technical project hours are performed by the Partnership's priority populations as indicated by one or more career-limiting circumstances as defined above. - 5.
 Demonstrate that more than 50% of new, entry-level hires are sourced from a Designated Training Provider and retained.

-3 Ranges of model programs are between 10% and 30%.
+9 Ranges of model programs are between 10% and 30%.
 This percentage is not a requirement for all jurisdictions; it is a recommendation.
 Program administrators are encouraged to select the appropriate percentage based on the needs of their region; however, consistency across regional programs is encouraged.
-4 Disadvantaged and Low Income Communities are represented on the map as Yellow, Blue, and Green (where

-4 Disadvantaged and Low Income Communities are represented on the map as Yellow, Blue, and Green (where the two overlap) respectively.
+10 Disadvantaged and Low Income Communities are represented on the map as Yellow, Blue, and Green (where the two overlap) respectively.
 These are the census tracts included by our standard.
 We are not including the buffer zones (which largely fall into one of the above categories already) or the Low Income Household Eligible tracts (represented by purple and gray).

-Diverse Business Enterprise Standards
+Disadvantaged Business Enterprise Standards

-Goal: To increase the economic vitality and representation of small, BIPOC, and/or woman-owned contractor businesses in the residential decarbonization sector.
+Goal: To increase the economic vitality and representation of small, socially and economically disadvantaged contractor businesses in the residential decarbonization sector.